orcfax/docs/docs/FACT token/tokenomics.md

 The cliff date for the first ISPO drops was September 2023, with 10% of the total $FACT supply allocated to ISPO participants.
-This allocation had a cliff date of 6 months after the start of the ISPO and a 6 month vesting period (i.e. distributed monthly, for 6 months).
+This allocation had a cliff date of 6 months after the start of the ISPO and a 6 month vesting period.

 [ispo-1]: https://orcfax.io/assets/Orcfax-ISPO-Prospectus--March15-2023.pdf
 [ispo-2]: https://docs.orcfax.io/assets/files/2023-07-07--Orcfax-ISPO-reflection-0212f8cd59e995f75fc8d5c0ad2625e7.pdf

 ## Yield Farming APY

-20,000,000 (2%) FACT tokens are used to enhance the appeal of our liquidity pool(s) by offering substantial Yield Farming Rewards to our liquidity providers.
+20,000,000 (2%) FACT tokens were used to enhance the appeal of our liquidity pool(s) by offering substantial yield farming rewards to our liquidity providers.

 Yield farming, also called liquidity mining, involves lending or staking